The Controversy of Straight Actors Playing Gay Characters

 Perhaps the real solution lies in not policing who can play what roles, but in creating more opportunities for queer actors to shine.

-As an integral part of the conversation, I ask that you consider what it really means for straight actors to play queer characters.
-Is there really room in this glittery world of ours for straight actors to sashay in?
+As an integral part of the conversation, I ask that you consider what it means for straight actors to play queer characters.
+Is there room in this glittery world of ours for straight actors to sashay in?
 Or do we reserve roles for queer actors alone?